Rental properties and keys

 So be cautious when securing keys.
 You need to ensure the keys stored in your office are locked away and there is no record of property addresses attached to the keys - in case they are misplaced or lost.

-Property managers must end tenancies in accordance with Section 277 of the Residential Tenancies and Rooming Accommodation Act 2008 (RTRA Act).
-Only when possession has been given back to the lessor/agent can locks be changed, not beforehand.
+5. ENDING A TENANCYProperty managers must end tenancies in accordance with Section 277 of the Residential Tenancies and Rooming Accommodation Act 2008 (RTRA Act).
+Only when possession has been given back to the Lessor/agent can locks be changed, not beforehand.

 It is essential that you verify the owner's identity and ensure that, if owned by multiple parties, that all parties agree to the handing of keys to one particular party.
 The last thing you want to do is hand the keys to someone who is not an authorised party and become stuck in the middle of an ownership dispute or break down that you were not previously aware of.